gargsaar/iStandpoint/_posts/2024-11-17-how-to-stay-employable-in-the-age-of-automation.markdown

 layout: post
 title: "AI-Powered Evolution: The Future of Human Potential"
 subtitle: "Machines will replace humans, but the change will be for good"
-description: "Machines will replace humans, but the change will be for good"
+description: "My take on how to stay employable in the age of automation"
 image: /assets/images/post_images/automation.jpg
 optimized_image: /assets/images/post_images/automation.jpg
 author: sarthakgarg